SK-2526/Project-Management/README.md

 # Mini Project Management System

-A simple Project Management System built using Laravel (Backend) and Blade + JavaScript (Frontend).
+A simple Project Management System built using Laravel (Backend) and Blade + Bootstrap & JavaScript (Frontend).
 This application allows users to create projects and manage tasks under each specific project.

 ---